mario-deluna/Hip/README.md

 ## FAQ

  - **Why should I use this?** Sorry dude I don't know..
 This data parser is an experiment and will maybe be implemented into the ClanCatsFramework 2.1.
-If you are looking for a approved and stable data serialization format use [YAML](http://yaml.org/).
+If you are looking for an approved and stable data serialization format use [YAML](http://yaml.org/).
 If you believe Hip could be useful for you feel free, every user makes me happy :)

 ## TODO